MingyiZhang/ebbinghaus/README.md

 ## TODO
 - [ ] select problems using LeetCode API
 - [ ] login to LeetCode
-- [ ] obtain problems from LeetCode
+- [ ] obtain problems status from LeetCode